 - Great value to their customers while remaining profitable

-These three criterias can be empirically measured through six metrics you can check today.
+These three criteria can be empirically measured through six metrics you can check today.
 They are:

 1. Bounce rate